rillonline/writing/kearsarge/kearsarge.md

 he always talked about me being what he called "all girl".
 For the record, I'm not pretty.
 I d not dress up and I am definitely not dainty.

-""Captain Kidd," I said, "this is Blake Red from the Solar League Examiner.
+"Captain Kidd," I said, "this is Blake Redman from the Solar League Examiner.
 He wants to talk to you about some investigative reporting he is doing.
 Would you be willing to talk to him?"